visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 ## About MakeReels

-MakeReels automatically creates viral short-form video content for any topic, converts blogs and news RSS to highly engaging reels in your own voice.
-You can publish these on social media, your website or any other platform.
-Perfect for generating hundreds of faceless reels using your own cloned voice.
+MakeReels automatically creates viral short-form video content for any topic, converts blogs and news RSS to highly engaging reels in your own cloned face and voice.
+You can publish these on TikTok, Instagram, YouTube and LinkedIn or Download for your website or any other platform.
+Perfect for generating hundreds of AI Face Reels Or faceless text reels using your own cloned Face and voice.
+MakeReels.ai generates and publishes short-form vertical videos (reels) automatically.
+There are three reel types: **Text Reels** (AI script + background video + AI voice, AI Editing), **News Reels** (Find latest news, AI narration of the latest news), and **Face Reels** (AI avatar, lipsync only upon download not preview).

 **YouTube Channel:** https://www.youtube.com/@ai_marketing_secret